SeamlessDistribution/seqr-prestashop-plugin-14/README.md

 For more information about SEQR API please check http://developer.seqr.com/merchant/webshop/

 ### Plugin directories and files: ###
-* controllers - front controllers used in the payment process
 * css - styles definition for the plugin
 * img - images
 * js - scripts required by the plugin
 * lib - the SEQR e-commerce library and its Prestashop implementation
-* views - view definitions for the payment process
 * seqr.php - module entry point

 ### Major php classes ###